julienetie/maya/README.md

 # MaYa
-An efficient an maintainable CSS Framework Architecture
+An efficient an maintainable CSS Framework Architecture.

-A minimalistic Sass framework that avoids common architectures such as OOCSS, SMACSS or BEM.
+MaYA has a minimalistic and opinionated CSS methodology based on real world experiences.
-Because there is not "One size fits all" methodology for optimising CSS.
+MaYa doesn't believe there is a "One size fits all" methodology for optimising CSS.

 - A frame refers to an SPA representation of a page.
-- Base style inheritence
+- Base style inheritance

 ## Reset sheet

-A customized version of normailize.scss
+A customised version of normailize.scss

 ## Grid system

-A 24 column customized Pure CSS grid using Foundation media queries.
+A 24 column customised Pure CSS grid using Foundation media queries.

 ## Sub-class